-I think the first step in determining what it means to be a Christian is to establish what your authority for truth is.
+The first step for determining what it means to be a Christian is to establish what your authority for truth is.
 Many people will say you cant prove the Bible with the Bible.
 I don’t believe that statement is accurate.
 We all have to decide what our ultimate authority.
 And if that is the Bible, then it will come back to itself.
 It is a circular argument because indeed, the Bible does prove itself.
 It is the ultimate authority for truth.
 Being a Christian is about believing in the truth of Scripture.
 We are saved by the truth.
 It’s a presupposition that the Bible is true.

 So what now?
 Maybe you are confused.
 I know I was.
 What does my life look like after I become a Christian?
 Am I supposed to be holy and just abide by a bunch of rules?
 Can I live however I want?
 The answer is no. Christians have a new heart to follow God’s ways.
 God’s ways are in the Bible which are His revealed will.
 It is the heart of the Christian to abide by these commands and strive for holiness every day.
 Sanctification (Progressive holiness) takes an aggressive effort.
 There is a war going on; spiritual warfare as outlined by Paul in Romans 7 and Galatians 5.
 It is the battle of the flesh and the Spirit.
 Our old ways and our New ways.
 Sin vs Righteousness.
 The idea is that as we progress through the Christian life, we will be empowered by the Spirit to conform more and more to Christ.
 The Word Sanctifies (2 Timothy 3:16; Psalm:119) Friendships Sanctifies.
 Prayer Sanctifies.
 It is our goal, our motivation to live holy because God is Holy.
 Sin separates us from God.
 God sent us His Son and we have a new hope to live for Him and be in fellowship with him (Titus 2:11) Now we are holy which means we are separated unto God for Holiness for his purposes.
 We are instruments of His righteousness to be used.